pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 ## Non-functional Requirements
 //properties of the system or domain
 ### Python
 - what version guys.
 Anything else?
+I think Python 3, so maybe version 3?

 ### APIs
 //TODO